argoproj/argo-events/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

 ## What is Argo Events?
-**Argo Events** is an event-based dependency manager for Kubernetes which helps you define multiple dependencies from a variety of event sources like webhook, s3, schedules, streams etc. and trigger Kubernetes objects after successful event dependencies resolution.
+**Argo Events** is an event-driven workflow automation framework for Kubernetes which helps you trigger K8s resources, Argo Workflows and Serverless workloads on events from variety of event sources like webhook, s3, schedules, messaging queues, gcp pubsub, sns, sqs, etc.

 <br/>
 <br/>